Skip to Content

 • Lightweight at just 6.1 oz.

-The 13 Fishing Concept C is a compact performance reel and is available HERE.
+The 13 Fishing Concept C is a compact performance reel!

 Features

-HD Aluminum Chasis – The HD Aluminum chassis is solid and eliminates flex which in turn makes the connection to the rod very firm.
+The HD Aluminum chassis is solid and eliminates flex, making the connection to the rod very firm.
 The Concept C is finished in a white color and is then finished off with 13 Fishing’s Ocean Armor Saltwater protection to ensure a lifetime of quality fishing requiring only a freshwater rinse after each use.

 Features at a Glance